 THE INVISIBLE ELEMENT OF THE BODY

-There is an invisible physical element to the body that is preserved on earth after the body dies.
+There is an invisible physical element to the body which is preserved on earth after the body dies.
 This invisible element of the human creation is extremely important to the destiny of each individual.
 Without an understanding of what this essential element is, much of the Bible does not seem to make sense when it comes to the state of the dead and the various resurrections.

 THE MYSTERIOUS REPHAIM

 "Sheol below is excited for you, to greet your coming, waiting for you rephaim, all the rulers of the earth.
-Rising them from their thrones, all the kings of the earth" (Isa.14:9 Literal Translation)
+Rising them from their thrones, all the kings of the earth" (Isa.14:9 Literal Translation).